Battle of Taranto

-The Battle of Taranto took place on the night of 11/12 November 1940 during the Second World War between British naval forces (Admiral Andrew Cunningham) and Italian naval forces (Admiral Inigo Campioni).
-The Royal Navy launched the first all-aircraft ship-to-ship naval attack in history, employing 21 Fairey Swordfish biplane torpedo bombers from the aircraft carrier in the Mediterranean Sea.
+The Battle of Taranto, also known as the Raid on Taranto, and Operation Judgement took place on the night of 11/12 November 1940 during the Second World War between British naval forces (Admiral Andrew Cunningham) and Italian naval forces (Admiral Inigo Campioni).
+The Royal Navy launched the first all-aircraft ship-to-ship naval attack, employing 21 Fairey Swordfish biplane torpedo-bombers from the aircraft carrier in the Mediterranean Sea.

-The attack struck the battle fleet of the Regia Marina at anchor in the harbour of Taranto, using aerial torpedoes, despite the shallowness of the water.
+The attack struck the battlefleet of the Regia Marina at anchor in the harbour of Taranto, using aerial torpedoes, despite the shallowness of the water.
 The success of this attack augured the ascendancy of naval aviation over big-gun battleships.
 According to Cunningham, "Taranto, and the night of 11/12 November 1940, should be remembered forever as having shown once and for all that in the Fleet Air Arm the Navy has its most devastating weapon".

 Background

 Regia Marina

-Since long before the First World War, the Italian Regia Marinas First Squadron had been based at Taranto, a port city on Italy's south-east coast.
-In the inter-war period, the British Royal Navy developed plans to counter the Italian navy in the event of a war in the Mediterranean.
-Plans for the capture of the port at Taranto were considered as early as the Italian invasion of Abyssinia in 1935.
+Since long before the First World War, the Italian Regia Marinas First Squadron had been based at Taranto, a port city on the Italian south-east coast.
+In the inter-war period, the Royal Navy made plans to counter the Regia Marina if there was a war in the Mediterranean.
+Plans for the capture of the port at Taranto were considered during Italian invasion of Abyssinia in 1935.

-After Italy's entry into World War II in 1940, British and Italian forces in North Africa engaged each other in the Western Desert Campaign.
-Italian troops based in Libya required a supply line from Italy.
-British troops, based in Egypt, suffered from much greater supply difficulties.
-Before Italy entered the war, British convoys had travelled across the Mediterranean, from Gibraltar via Malta to Egypt.
-However, the threat from the Italian navy and air force made this very difficult.
-Instead, British ships steamed around the Cape of Good Hope, up the east coast of Africa, and then through the Suez Canal to reach Alexandria.
+After Italy entered the Second World War in 1940, British and Italian forces in North Africa were engaged in the Western Desert Campaign.
+Italian troops based in Libya required supplies from Italy.
+British forces in Egypt suffered greater supply difficulties.
+Before Italy entered the war, British convoys could traverse the Mediterranean from Gibraltar via Malta to Egypt.
+The threat from the Regia Marina and the Regia Aeronautica (the Italian air force) made this very difficult and British ships were routed down Africa, around the Cape of Good Hope, up the east coast of Africa and then through the Suez Canal to reach Alexandria.

-Following the concept of a fleet in being, the Italians usually kept their warships in harbour and were unwilling to seek battle with the Royal Navy on their own, also because any ship lost larger than a destroyer could not be replaced.
-The Italian fleet at Taranto was powerful: six battleships (of which one was not yet battleworthy, having her crew still in training after her reconstruction), seven heavy cruisers, two light cruisers and eight destroyers.
+Following the concept of a fleet in being, the Italians usually kept their warships in harbour and did not seek to engage the Royal Navy at sea; any ship they lost larger than a destroyer could not be replaced.
+The Italian fleet at Taranto was powerful, consisting of six battleships (though one was not yet battleworthy, having her crew still in training after her reconstruction) seven heavy cruisers, two light cruisers and eight destroyers.
 This made the threat of a sortie against British shipping a serious problem.